middle-plat-ai/rasabot/rasabot-demo/INSTALL.md

 ## install dependency

 #### python3
-install or update to python 3
+install or update to python 3.6

+直接安装anaconda

 #### install rasa_core, this will install rasa nlu too, and now support chinese.
 ```